What is a

 Growth Mindset

-Those who hold a growth mindset believe that they can get better at something by dedication of time, effort and energy.
+People who hold a growth mindset believe that they can get better at something by dedicating time, effort and energy.
 Working on one’s flaws, and the process—not the outcome—are the most important components.
 With time and practice, people with a growth mindset believe they can achieve what they want.
 The opposite of a growth mindset is a fixed mindset.
+So what exactly is the difference between a growth mindset and a fixed mindset?
+Carol Dweck describes a fixed mindset as an outlook where people view basic qualities such as intelligence as fixed traits that can’t be developed over time.
+On the other hand, those with a growth mindset view flaws and mistakes as opportunities to improve in the future.

 The Professor’s Guide to Agile Teaching